hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Not true.
 I would agree that *building OS structures* out of Draw pair list every time is inefficient.
 But then, holding those resources in case they would be needed again is one level up in complexity and smells of premature optimization.

 [16:37:34](#6JTfXdt--kW6099nnCaXuQh0HDzk5DQmFilKWmqIlO0) <hiiamboris (NOT THIS ONE)>:
-No one would stop you from profiling & enhancing it though Ì†ΩÌ∏â
+No one would stop you from profiling & enhancing it though üòâ

 [16:41:15](#YplZZsA_10cRGnSqphBWhPb42uRRQqocN1riFqkAAh0) <henrikmk (Henrik Mikael Kristensen)>:
 "But then, holding those resources in case they would be needed again is one level up in complexity and smells of premature optimization." - or you can use draw queues.